Have you been emailing clients back and forth to get the social media designs approved?

 - Write in-depth tutorials on the workflow process and forward them to your team members

-- Make various short video guides of every process and upload to YouTube
+- Make various short video guides of every process and upload them to YouTube

 - Use a screen recording tool and record the approval process in the video form